Natural Reweighted Wake-Sleep: Introduction

+Secondly, our results on 3 different datasets show that we are able not only to converge to a better value for the loss both in training and test compared to RWS and BiHM (SOA in the literature for HM), but also to achieve faster convergence, both in terms of epochs and wall-clock time.
+This is a strong result, since natural gradient often suffers from large computation complexity which prevents its use in practice.

 The paper is organized as follows.
-First in Section~\ref{sec:WSandRWS} we will briefly introduce the Wake-Sleep and the Reweighted Wake-Sleep algorithms.
-In Sections~\ref{sec:natgrad} and \ref{sec:fisherinfmatrix} we will introduce the natural gradient and the Fisher matrix, describing its block structure in the case of a HM.
-In Section~\ref{sec:NRWS} we will define the Natural Wake-Sleep Algorithm.
-Finally in Sections~\ref{sec:experiments} and \ref{sec:conclusions} we will discuss some results and draw our conclusions.
+First, in Sections~\ref{sec:HM} and~\ref{sec:WSandRWS} we briefly present the Helmholtz Machine, the Wake-Sleep and the Reweighted Wake-Sleep algorithms.
+In Sections~\ref{sec:natgrad} and \ref{sec:fisherinfmatrix} we introduce the natural gradient and the FIM, describing its block structure in the case of a HM.
+In Section~\ref{sec:NRWS} we define the Natural Reweighted Wake-Sleep Algorithm and in Section~\ref{sec:BiHM} we show how with an analogous argument we can compute the natural gradient also for Natural Bidirectional Helmholtz Machine.
+Finally, in Sections~\ref{sec:experiments} and \ref{sec:conclusions} we discuss our results and draw the conclusions.